Meet Tom Benedek

 As instructor, my goal is to teach you the nuts and bolts of that craft: concept, structure, plot, subplots, characters, dialogue, scene construction, theme, subtext, and the ins and outs of what works and what doesn’t work.

-But most importantly, I want to guide you on a journey into your own story world, enabling you to get in touch with your unique creative voice, hopefully resulting in 120 pages of three-hole punch paper bound together with these cool little brass brads.
+But most importantly, I want to guide you on a journey into your own story world, enabling you to get in touch with your unique creative voice, hopefully resulting in 100 or so pages of inspiration that will lift up off the page and into a reader’s imagination.

 Who knows?
-Maybe through hard work, serendipity, and good old-fashioned luck, that screenplay you’ll be holding in your very own hands will be “The Next Great Script.”
+Maybe through hard work, serendipity, and good old-fashioned luck, that screenplay you write will be “The Next Great Script.”